 This trope is when a character is teased for the kind of underwear that they are wearing, causing much embarrassment.
 There's any number of ways how what they're wearing under there can be known publicly, but it's usually revealed in a Pants-Pulling Prank.
-This is always Played for Laughs as the character teased just walks away with a bruised ego most of the time.
+This is usually Played for Laughs, as the character teased just walks away with a bruised ego most of the time.

 Types of underwear that end up being the target of this include:

 - Goofy Print Underwear, usually of any style especially if they have a childish print, such as cute cartoon characters.

 - Mens white briefs/Y-fronts, known colloquially as "tighty-whiteys," are often designated the "nerd" or "dad" type of underpants, and sometimes are meant to imply immaturity or efficiency.

 - "Granny panties" are the female version of tighty-whiteys.

 - Skimpy underwear for men, unless they have strong muscles and nice butts, as well as skimpy underwear for women if it makes them seem perverted.